-It’s hard to believe that Stone by Stone: The Magnificent History in New England’s Stone Walls was published twelve years ago by Walker & Company (New York, 2014).
-After its launch in September, 2002, it immediately jumped on the Indie bestseller list for New England, as monitored by NEBA (New England Booksellers Assocation).
-There it remained on the list until the hardcovers sold out after what I recall was four printings.
-The paperback edition came out in 2004 and is still occasionally being reprinted.
+It’s hard to believe that Stone by Stone: The Magnificent History in New England’s Stone Walls was published by Walker & Company of New York sixteen years ago in September 2002.
+Following its launch in September, 2002, it quickly became a bestseller, ass monitored by NEBA (New England Booksellers Association).
+After selling out in hardcover during several printings, a paperback edition came out in 2004 and is still being reprinted by the successor publisher, Bloomsbury.

 Listen to the opening paragraphs of Stone by Stone

 CONNECTICUT BOOK AWARD